The Best Things To Do On Azores Islands

 Inter-island flights are available only on SATA/Azores Airlines.
 A flight from Sao Miguel to Terceira takes about 40 minutes.

-Azores Islands - Unique Traditions Of Furnas
+Azores Islands and Unique Traditions Of Furnas

 Just beyond the lake, a road leads to a belvedere, from which there is a spectacular view of Furnas, looking like a Mediterranean-style Brigadoon, with the red-tiled rooftops of its whitewashed stone buildings visible through the atmospheric mist.